3liz/py-qgis-wps/README.md

 Tasks parameters are contextualized using the `MAP` query param.
 If a `MAP` parameters is given when doinc a `DescripProcess` requests, allowed values for input layers will be taken from the qgis source project according the type of the input layers.

+Qgis project (.qgs) files and project stored in Postgres databases are both supported.

 The best practice is to always provide a `MAP` parameters and include the possible input layer in a qgs project.
 This way you may connect whatever data source supported by qgis and use them as input data in a safe way.